 When Honors Housing is full, students living in other residence halls on campus may place themselves on the Honors Housing Wait List for any openings in Honors Housing that may arise throughout the academic year.

 Applying for Honors Housing

-For current Honors students interested in living in the Honors Residence Halls (North Spencer/Gray) during the 2014-15 academic year, please note the following:
+For current Honors students interested in living in the Honors Residence Halls (North Spencer/Gray/South Spencer) during the 2015-16 academic year, please note the following:

 - You will need to fill out a UNCG housing application, including making the $200 prepayment.
 The application for current students will be open online mid-January to early February.

 - You will also need to fill out a short online interest form specifically for the Honors College.
 You can find that here.
 Complete this form as soon as possible to receive priority for space in Honors Housing.

 - We will make assignments based on a number of factors.
 Students who currently live in Honors Housing, who sign up early on the Honors interest form, and those who are returning from study abroad will be given priority.
 (Students currently in an Honors Hall will need to have taken at least one Honors course in the 2014-15 academic year and remain in good standing.)